tegorman13/Dissertation/docs/Sections/htw_gfm.md

-where different functions apply to different regions of the input space (Kalish et al., 2004), though EXAM has been shown to provide a good account of human learning and extrapolation in tasks with bi-linear, V-shaped input spaces (Mcdaniel et al., 2009).
+where different functions apply to different regions of the input space (Kalish et al., 2004), though EXAM has been shown to provide a good account of human learning and extrapolation in tasks with bi-linear, V-shaped input spaces (McDaniel et al., 2009).

 ## Variability and Function Learning